datanav/docs/hub/sesam-dataflow.rst

 Creating a Dataflow in Sesam
 ============================

 An ideal dataflow in Sesam consists of the following conceptual steps: *Collect*, *Enrich*, *Connect*, *Transform* and *Share*.
-These steps are explained below.
 Following these principles ensures data is modelled in a way that allows Sesam to operate optimally, so it's important to get acquainted with them and the reasoning behind them.

 .. _collect:

 Collect
 -------

-Collecting data is primarily concerned with raw data and how Sesam operates when pulling data from a source.
+The collect step is concerned with raw data and how Sesam operates when pulling data from a source.

 .. _collect-push-or-pull: